 Strategy 5: Use Your Time Effectively

 Using your time effectively can help your business reach its goals.
 Effectively schedule your time by focusing on the key tasks that need to be completed.
-I recommend using a planner.
-I love using planners to effectively schedule my time.
-Planners can change your life, and I highly recommend using one!
+We recommend using a planner.
+We love using planners to effectively schedule our time.
+Planners can change your life, and we highly recommend using one!

 Strategy 6: Organize Your Passwords

 Organizing your passwords is a great step to keeping your small business organized.
 We recommend using a logbook or another password organizer that works best for you.
 Make sure you keep your passwords organized to save time.
 You don’t want to have to hunt down your passwords.
 Keep them in a safe location that you have easy access to.